al1-ce/nvim/docs/README.md

 Initially it was monolith.nvim, later I decided to do "pluginless" distro to learn stuff and to just have it.
 Well, now I thought of why the hell I am even doing two separate things with [complicated script](https://github.com/al1-ce/dotfiles/blob/master/.dotfiles/scripts/nvim-sync-distros) to keep them in sync with each other.
 The conclusion is just to use `if` statements...

+I know it's creative naming but despair.nvim comes from [/colors/despair.vim] colorscheme (based on austere) because both distro and colorscheme are minimal and would drive anyone except me to desperation.
+And monolith.nvim comes from some thought about config and distro itself being monolithic and tbh idk what I meant by that.

 Main difference between the two is:
-1. Monolith uses Lazy, Despair doesnt (I know, creative naming)
+1. Monolith uses Lazy, Despair doesnt
 2. plugin/des/ and plugin/mon/ directories

 And that's absolutely it.

-Most of
+This readme is amalgamation of readmes from both distros and wouldn't make much sense but I don't care.
+Why are you here anyway?
+This file is for me to not loose mind over what is what.

 ## monolith.nvim